-Genghis Khan and his army pushed more deeply into what had been the sultan's empire – into Afghanistan and then into Persia.
+Genghis Khan and his army pushed more deeply into what had been the sultan's empire, into Persia.
 It is said that the caliph in Baghdad was hostile toward the sultan and supported Genghis Khan, sending him a regiment of European crusaders who had been his prisoners.
 Genghis Khan, having no need for infantry, freed them, with those making it to Europe spreading the first news of the Mongol conquests.

-Genghis Khan had 100,000 to 125,000 horsemen, with Uighur and Turkic allies, engineers and Chinese doctors – a total of from 150,000 to 200,000 men.
-To show their submission, those his army approached offered food, and Genghis Khan's force guaranteed them protection.
+Genghis Khan had 100,000 to 125,000 horsemen, with Uighur and Turkic allies, engineers and Chinese doctors – a total of 150,000 to 200,000 men.
+To show their submission, those his army approached offered food, and they were guaranteed protection.
 Some cities surrendered without fighting.
 In cities the Mongols were forced to conquer, Genghis Khan divided the civilians by profession.
-He drafted the few who were literate and anyone who could speak various languages.
-Those who had been the city's most rich and powerful he wasted no time in killing, remembering that the rulers he had left behind after conquering the Tangut and Jurchen had betrayed him soon after his army had withdrawn.
+He drafted the few who were literate and those he could use as translators.
+Those who had been the city's most rich and powerful he wasted no time in killing, remembering that the rulers he had left behind after conquering the Tangut and the Jurchens had betrayed him soon after his army had withdrawn.

 It is said that the Genghis Khan's military did not torture, mutilate or maim.
 But his enemies are reported as having done so.
 Captured Mongols were dragged through streets and killed for sport and to entertain city residents.
-Gruesome displays of stetching, emasculation, belly cutting and hacking to pieces was something European rulers were using to discourage potential enemies – as was soon to happen to William Wallace on orders from England's King Edward I. The Mongols merely slaughtered, and preferring to do so from a distance.
+Gruesome displays of stretching, emasculation, belly cutting and hacking to pieces was something European rulers were using to discourage potential enemies – as was soon to happen to William Wallace on orders from England's King Edward I. The Mongols merely slaughtered, and preferred doing so from a distance.

 The city of Nishapur revolted against Mongol rule.
 The husband of Genghis Khan's daughter was killed, and, it is said, she asked that everyone in the city be put to death, and, according to the story, they were.